-If the system consists of multiple stacks, the stacks are positioned directly next to each other.
-The 'C' channels are bolted together between module stacks.
-The uppermost modules of the adjacent stacks must be bolted together using tie plates.
-The tie plates are designed to fit in the module channels and be bolted to the module mounting channel holes.
+If the battery system consists of multiple stacks, the stacks are positioned 12 mm apart next to each other side by side.
+The base plates are bolted together between module stacks.
+The uppermost modules of the adjacent stacks must be bolted back and front together using the tie plates provided.
+The tie plates with captive nuts are designed to fit in the module channels and be bolted through the module mounting channel holes.
+The tie plate must be places in the channel before the adjacent modules is fitted then slid into the adjacent module and bolted.

-5.3.4 Vertical Battery Installation
+5.3.4 Vertical Module Installation

-When modules are installed in a vertical position, the support channels are installed on the bottom / back channel of the module.
-Engage the lifting straps into the top channel mounting holes and lift the module slightly.
-Attach the support channels using the supplied bolts and nuts and place the module vertically in position.
-Repeat with the remaining modules.
-The modules must be bolted together in the channels at the four corners.
+When modules are installed in the vertical position, the modules are bolted to the base plate through the bottom / back channel of the module.
+Attach the hooks in the slings to the channels.
+Repeat this procedure with the remaining modules.
+The modules must be bolted together with 3 No. M10 bolts per module.
 When assembling modules end to end bolt the modules together using the tie plates supplied.
-It is highly recommended to attach the battery system to the floor using suitable floor anchors.
-Note that modules installed in a vertical position do not meet seismic zone 4 specifications.
+It is always highly recommended to attach the battery system to the floor using suitable floor anchors.
+Note: that modules installed in a vertical position do not meet seismic zone 4 qualifications.